StarBem/react-native-starsystem-website/docs/customization.md

 ### Dark Mode

-React Native Elements also provides a preset dark mode palette to get you started with using dark mode in your app.
+React Native Star System also provides a preset dark mode palette to get you started with using dark mode in your app.
 Use the prop `useDark` in `ThemeProvider` to set the default dark theme.
 You may want to set this by using a button, or by using the user's configured settings